UWNETLAB/metaknowledge/_posts/docs/2016-01-06-metaknowledge.md

     * _Missing WOS number_, which indicates the record did not have a 'UT' tag.

-Records with a BadISIRecord error are likely incomplete or the combination of two or more single records.
+Records with a BadWOSRecord error are likely incomplete or the combination of two or more single records.